l09rin/EDMD/README.md

 See http://arxiv.org/abs/2201.01100 for a complete description and benchmarking.

+This version was forked by [FSmallenburg/EDMD](https://github.com/FSmallenburg/EDMD), and contains new variants of the code that allow to simulate hard spheres binary mixtures in a gravitational field and 2D square-shoulder (hard core + soft repulsive corona) particles.

 ## Code variants

 Five simulation codes are included, in their respective subfolders.
 Four of these are variations of a microcanonical simulation code, simulating a constant number <img alt="N" src="https://render.githubusercontent.com/render/math?math=N" style="transform: translateY(20%);" /> particles in a cubic volume <img alt="V" src="https://render.githubusercontent.com/render/math?math=V" style="transform: translateY(20%);" /> with periodic boundary conditions at constant energy.